shmoocon/proceedings-2015/bring/03_rethinking_the_role_of_security_in_edu.md

 **Figure 5.
 Network diagram from a BGP homework problem.**

-As an example, Figure 5 shows a network diagram from a question about BGP, taken from a course at University of California San Diego .
+As an example, Figure 5 shows a network diagram from a question about BGP, taken from a course at University of California San Diego.
 The students were told that the nodes use a shortest path algorithm, and are asked questions that illustrate their knowledge of how BGP works.

 * What path would E take to reach B?
 * What path would F take to reach C?